neurofunda/CFmodelingTools-1/README.md

 See example inside `pRFandCFdata`.

-The compute the displacement of CF centers between a reference and a condition data types use `computeCF displacement` :
+The compute the displacement of CF centers between a reference and an X condition use `computeCF displacement` :

 `CFdis = computeCFdisplacements('./Analysis/','Averages','RS1','LV1','LV3',0);`